DonUrks/Interaction/README.md

 - Sample scene with player, door and pickupable

 ## Install
-Download and install the Unity package file or copy the Plugins directory from this repository to your project.
+Download and copy the Plugins directory from this repository to your project.

 ## Sample
 Open the Interaction/Sample/SampleScene and press play.